 about 24cm x about 34cm x about 2cm

-wooden frame, cotton linen canvas (under-layer), pure silk (outside-layer)
+wooden frame, cotton linen canvas, pure silk

-About this canvas
+About this panel

-Explanation and meaning of pattern and colors
+Explanation and meaning of pattern

 Description of fabric characteristics

-The canvas can be displayed on a table, wall, etc. You will need tacks or nails to hang it on the wall.
+The panel can be displayed on a table, etc. You will need tacks or nails to hang it on the wall.
 Because it is light, you can hang it with two ordinary thumbtacks.
 You can also lean it against an easel.
 Perfect for redecorating your room, as a housewarming gift, as a present, or as a souvenir for your loved ones!
 The product will be carefully wrapped and sent, so it can be used as a gift on the go.